-You can find us in the beautiful mountain town of Las Trancas, at the base of the Nevados de Chillán Volcanic Complex.
-We are 8km apart from Nevados de Chillán ski resort (aka Termas de Chillán).
+You can find us in the beautiful mountain town of Las Trancas, at the base of the Nevados de Chillan Volcanic Complex, a little piece of Patagonia just in the middle of Chile and where the best skiing is.
+We are 8km apart from Nevados de Chillán ski resort (aka Termas de Chillan).
 This place is well known for his deep snowpack, endless volcanic terrain, tree skiing and bluebird powder days, is a dream playground for any skier or snowboarder.

 Just 6 hour away from Santiago, Chile’s Capital and biggest city, you can enjoy this magical place and live a mountain experience in the Andes.
 Ski, snowboard, backcountry skiing, in South America.